 What is an asylum seeker?

-An asylum seeker is a person who applies for refugee status after they enter the U.S. Both international and domestic law affirms the right for refugees to seek legal protection in the U.S. at any time.
+An asylum seeker is a person who applies for refugee status from the safety of the U.S. Both international and domestic law affirms the right for refugees to seek legal protection in the U.S. at any time.

 A broken system